datamade/second-city-zoning/README.md

-# Second City Zoning
+# 2nd City Zoning

-Second City Zoning is an interactive map that lets you:
+2nd City Zoning is an interactive map that lets you:

 -   find out **how your building is zoned**
 -   learn **where to locate your business**